 10. To Kill a Kingdom

 To Kill a Kingdom is an adventure mermaid’s retelling.
 I loved it more because of how beautiful it is and the mermaids than how I enjoyed it.
-I had a hard time getting through, and something about it didn’t live up to the hype.
+I struggled to get through, and something about it didn’t live up to the hype.
 This is a straight-up Little Mermaid retelling, and it’s about a siren princess.
 It kills princes for their hearts, and she uses them for magic.
-Then the prince tries to hunt the Siren.
+Then, the prince tries to hunt the Siren.
 It was advertised as a brutal, dark mermaid tale.
-I have read many mermaid books, but it’s not that dark and brutal.
+I have read many mermaid books, but they’re not dark and brutal.

 You might like it fast to get through.
 There are magic and ghosts, witches, demons, and other creatures.
 It reminds me of a Disney movie by Disney Hyperion and Jennifer Donnelly.
 It has excellent side characters and pets and has a lot of fun with drama.